 Liquid levels in the AFHB source tanks and the SRST are monitored to ensure operations of the appropriate range for continuous sediment transfer.
-The Sediment Transfer Pump is operated for a specified period of time which will be determined during startup testing.
+The Sediment Transfer Pump is operated for a specified period of time which is determined during startup testing.
 Radiation surveys are performed as necessary to determine completion of the batch transfer.
 Automatic liquid level control of the system is used when necessary to ensure worker radiation exposure limits are not exceeded.
-The mass flow rate of the liquid/sediment will be monitored using an exact mass flow meter to determine the solids concentration during a sediment transfer.
+The mass flow rate of the liquid/sediment is monitored using a mass flow meter to determine the solids concentration during a sediment transfer.
 After transfer of the solids is completed, the system is lined up to flush the lines from the source tank to the SRST with Decon Processed Water.
 Finally, the connection at the transfer pump is lined up to backflush the remaining sections back into the source tank.
 Upon completion of normal transfer operations for each source tank, the hoses are drained and disconnected as necessary to align the flowpath for the next source of sediment.

 The sedimentation process starts as the liquid/solids slurry is pumped into the SRST (WDS-T-1A or B).
-The solids would eventually settle to the bottom of the tank, but laboratory studies show that the settling rate is greatly accelerated using flocculating agents, which cause any suspended material to aggregate into a flocculent mass.
-As a result, the capability to add flocculating agents to the SRSTs is provided by the Chemical Addition subsystem..
+The solids would eventually settle to the bottom of the tank, but laboratory studies show that in some cases the settling rate is greatly accelerated using flocculating agents, which cause any suspended material to aggregate into a flocculent mass.
+As a result, the capability to add flocculating agents to the SRSTs is provided by the Chemical Addition subsystem.

 The slurry is transferred into the tank through the 1-1/2" inlet connection installed in the modified manway cover.
 The tank is filled to a level approximately six feet below the manway cover, corresponding to approximately 2400 gallons.
 Filling above that level may interfere with the operation of the tank washer nozzle.
-The sediment concentration will be measured using the transfer header mass flow flowmeter and pH will be measured using existing plant methods.
+The sediment concentration is measured using the transfer header mass flow flowmeter and pH is measured using existing plant methods.

-Following the initial SRST fill, the sediment slurry is pumped through the recirculation piping a sufficient number of times (three tank volumes) to assure proper mixing and homogeneity.
-The existing recirc line sample connection point will be (V-24, V-81) modified to allow sampling outside the spent resin transfer pump room (AXO10) to determine compliance with 10CFR61.
-Upon completion of slurry recirculation, the chemical conditioners are added through a hose tie-in to the sediment fill line which penetrates the tank manway cover.
+Following the initial SRST fill, the sediment slurry is pumped through the recirculation piping a sufficient number of times (three tank volumes recommended) to assure proper mixing and homogeneity.
+In order to minimize the likelihood of flow blockages during recirculation, the SRST discharge piping has been modified to accommodate the installation of an in-line slurry conditioner known as a "delumper," which serves to chop, shred, and deagglomerate particles larger than 7/32 inch.

+The original recirc line sample connection point (through valves WDS-V-24 and WDS-V-81) is not used.
+Instead, sampling occurs by use of an improved (i.e., shorter length and less stagnant volume) recirculation path connection point (through valves WDS-FV-116 and WDS-FV-117).
+The end of this sampling station protrudes through lead shielding in the spent resin transfer pump cubicle (AXO10), helping to maintain radiation exposure received during sampling activities ALARA.
+Upon completion of slurry recirculation, the chemical conditioners may be added through a hose tie-in to the sediment fill line which penetrates the tank manway cover.

+4340-3233-85-008B